panagiotap02/my_thesis_O-RAN/README.md

 This repository hosts the implementation of a complete, disaggregated, software-based 5G Standalone (SA) network following the O-RAN Alliance specifications.

 The core contribution of this thesis is the Smart RC xApp, an intelligent control application executing within a Near-Real-Time RAN Intelligent Controller (Near-RT RIC) platform.
-By continuously monitoring real-time Downlink Throughput ($DRB.UEThpDl$) via the E2 interface, the xApp implements a closed-loop control mechanism utilizing a rolling Z-Score anomaly detection algorithm[cite: 1, 2].
+By continuously monitoring real-time Downlink Throughput ($DRB.UEThpDl$) via the E2 interface, the xApp implements a closed-loop control mechanism utilizing a rolling Z-Score anomaly detection algorithm.
 Upon detecting sudden traffic spikes, it proactively mitigates congestion by dynamically adjusting physical resource constraints (PRB Throttling) on the gNodeB's MAC Scheduler, ensuring Quality of Service (QoS) stability.

 ## Watch the Live Demo Video on YouTube:
 https://youtu.be/3G7O6QQr06Q?si=I076kYnc8y9rLbsJ